 Going through this therapy will help you feel relieved of these burdens.
 As a result, you will see life in a positive light, and your mood will lighten up again.

 Given these points, enjoying life after a traumatic experience is not the end of the road!
-There is still hope if you have experienced a traumatic incident.
-Trauma-focused therapy can help you understand yourself better and give you the relief that you need.
+Trauma focused therapy can help you understand yourself better and give you the relief that you need.
 You will get to sleep more soundly.
 You will have fewer nightmares and fewer worries to think about.
 Ultimately, you can regain your life and live peacefully.